jolson490/FantasyFootball/README.md

     * The nflRanking of each player is based on their 2014 fantasy points - e.g. the player with a value of 1 for this field had the highest total points, 2 had the 2nd highest, etc. And whenever the user creates/edits/deletes a player, the application updates the value of this field across all players accordingly (to ensure it is sort-ordered - the best player has a value of 1, and subsequent values increase by 1 per player).
 Currently there is no display of ranking within a given position - the ranking is across all players.

 Info about data:
-* For simplicity, I used only the 5 teams that were part of the NFC Central Division (https://en.wikipedia.org/wiki/NFL\_Central\_Division).
+* For simplicity, I used only the 5 teams that were part of the NFC Central Division (https://en.wikipedia.org/wiki/NFL_Central_Division).
 (Note that in 2002 the division was re-named to the NFC North.)
-* And for the NFL players data, I used a copy of http://www.scoresheet.com/FB\_2015\_num.xls (from http://www.scoresheet.com/FB\_map.php) and then I modified the data from that spreadsheet to create the SQL commands in data.sql - to summarize the player data:
+* And for the NFL players' data, I used a copy of http://www.scoresheet.com/FB_2015_num.xls (from http://www.scoresheet.com/FB_map.php) and then I modified the data from that spreadsheet to create the SQL commands in data.sql - to summarize the player data:
     * the players who played in 2015,
     * and their total fantasy points from 2014.